semandre/mydaterangepicker/README.md

 1. Open a terminal and type __npm start__
 2. Open __http://localhost:5000__ to browser

-Build dist folder (systemjs version of the component):
+Build dist folder (javascript version of the component):
 * __gulp all__

 ## Demo